bicycle-codes/identity/README.md

 Use the webcrypto API to create a keypair representing a user.

 This creates two keypairs -- 1 for signing and 1 for encrypting, and stores them in `indexedDB` in the browser.
-All keypairs here are "non-extractable", so you are never able to read the private key, but it can persist indefinitely.
+[All keypairs here are "non-extractable"](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey#extractable), so you are never able to read the private key, but they still persist indefinitely in indexedDB.

 ## E2E encryption

 We can do e2e encryption by creating a symmetric key, then encrypting that key *to* each device that should be able to read the message.
 So the symmetric key is encrypted with the public key of each device.

-Devices are indexed by a sufficiently random key, created by calling [createDeviceName](https://github.com/bicycle-codes/identity/blob/ce5bb38cf9370c5f7ae1c5f545985c9ab574747b/src/index.ts#L359) with the primary did for the device.
+Devices are indexed by a sufficiently random key, created by calling [createDeviceName](./src/index.ts#L940) with the primary did for the device.

 ------------------------